 For many, the whole topic of direct mail can be baffling and confusing.
-We are frequently asked what is direct mail exactly?
-It’s true there are lots of ways that direct mail can be practised, we go on to investigate in more detail what direct mail is to shed some light on its definition and uses.
+We are frequently asked, “what is direct mail, exactly?”.
+It’s true that there are lots of ways that direct mail can be practised, so here we go on to investigate in more detail what direct mail is to shed some light on its definition and uses.

 - Letters – over 20,000 letters